Košice: Sights

-The city centre, and most historical monuments, are located in or around the Main Street (Hlavná ulica) and the town has the largest number of protected historical monuments in Slovakia.
+The city centre, and most historical monuments, are located in or around Hlavná ulica (Main Street), and the town has the largest number of protected historical monuments in Slovakia.

-The most dominant historical monument of the city is Slovakia's largest church, the 14th century Gothic Cathedral of St. Elizabeth; it is the easternmost cathedral of western-style Gothic architecture in Central Europe, and is the cathedral of the Archdiocese of Košice.
-In addition to St. Elizabeth, there is the 14th century St. Michael Chapel, the St. Urban Tower, and the Neo-baroque State Theater in the center of town.
+The most dominant historical monument of the city is Slovakia's largest church, the 14th-century Gothic Cathedral of St. Elizabeth; it is the easternmost cathedral of western-style Gothic architecture in central Europe, and is the cathedral of the Archdiocese of Košice.
+In addition to the St. Elizabeth Cathedral, there is the 14th-century St. Michael Chapel, the St. Urban Tower, and the Neo-baroque Košice State Theater in the center of town.

 The Executioner's Bastion and the Mill Bastion are the remains of the city's previous fortification system.
 The Church of the Virgin Mary's Birth is the cathedral for the Greek Catholic Eparchy of Košice.
-Other monuments and buildings of cultural and historical interest are; the old Town Hall, the Old University, the Captain's Palace, Liberation Square, as well as a number of galleries (the East Slovak Gallery) and museums (the East Slovak Museum).
+Other monuments and buildings of cultural and historical interest are: the old Town Hall, the Old University, the Captain's Palace, Liberation Square, as well as several galleries (the East Slovak Gallery) and museums (the East Slovak Museum).
 There is a Municipal Park located between the historical city centre and the main railway station.
 The city also has a zoo located northwest of the city, within the borough of Kavečany.